langfuse/langfuse-docs/pages/docs/scores/model-based-evals/ragas.md

         output={'answer': answer}
     ))

-# await that Langfuse SDK has processed all events before rying to retrieve it in the next step
+# await that Langfuse SDK has processed all events before trying to retrieve it in the next step
 langfuse.flush()
 ```